2lestienne/2lestienne.github.io/index.md

 - Explanatory videos and educational content
 - Former president of *Regards Croisés sur l'Économie*, a journal dedicated to research dissemination

+---
+## Outreach & Dissemination

+I am committed to making research accessible:

+- Blog and outreach articles on climate economics and financial stability
+- Participation in roundtables and public discussions
+- Explanatory videos and educational content
+- Former president of *Regards Croisés sur l'Économie*, a journal dedicated to research dissemination